Ashwani4545/Athelete_Model_Injury_Recovery_time_Prediction_ML/README.md

 ---
 ## ⏳ Functionality (Machine Learning Module)

-You already have injury1.csv, which includes athlete injury–related fields.
+-You already have injury1.csv, which includes athlete injury–related fields.

-The next steps of the project will include:
+-The next steps of the project will include:

 ### ✔ Building ML Pipeline
 - Data cleaning